 Andrew Curtis is Chief Executive of Irrigation New Zealand, the industry body for irrigators and their service industries.
 Moving to New Zealand from England in 2001, he worked in the Hawke’s Bay horticultural industry before taking a land management role with Hawke’s Bay Regional Council, encouraging uptake of best practice for irrigation and cropping.

 Anthony Olsen is Chief Executive of Te Mana o Ngāti Rangitihi Trust.
 He has more than 15 years’ experience in business and community development, focusing on environmental protection and development.
 He is a member of the Bay of Plenty Regional Economic Development Partnership, Co-Chair of the Māori Economic Development Advisory Group, and former Chair of the East Coast Bay of Plenty Conservation Board.

-Chris Keenan is Natural Resources and Environment Manager at Horticulture NZ, providing strategic oversight in developing a response to water quality and quantity issues.
+Chris Keenan is a consultant who works closely with the horticultural industry, providing strategic oversight in developing a response to water quality and quantity issues.
 He manages development of best practice in freshwater management, is involved in the Land and Water Forum and is a member of the Government-led National Objectives Framework Reference Group and regional panels.
-Chris works closely with Ross Bawden, a local kiwifruit grower who attends as an observer.

 Eben Herbert - Fish and Game